lala-la-flaca/DevOpsBootcamp_12_Terraform_Shared_CICD/README.md

     <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_12_Terraform_Shared_CICD/blob/main/Img/15%20docker%20containers%20up%20and%20running.png" width=800/>

-## 📦 Demo 4
+## 📦 Demo 5
-This This demo project shows how to configure a shared remote storage for Terraform using Amazon S3.
+This demo project shows how to configure a shared remote storage for Terraform using Amazon S3.
 By centralizing state, teams can safely collaborate on infrastructure code and avoid conflicts caused by local .tfstate files.
 ## 📌 Objective
 - Configure amazon S3 as remote storage for terraform state.